-Our originally planned itinerary had us in Cairo for the duration of the trip—and I’m glad AF we changed it.
-Cairo is chaotic and intense, and those seeking a relaxing getaway are advised to minimize their time here.
+We originally planned to stay in Cairo for the duration of the trip—and I’m glad AF we changed it.
+Cairo is chaotic and intense, and for those seeking a relaxing getaway, I advise you to minimize time here.
 We spent two days in the Egyptian capital.

 Definitely choose a hotel with a roof deck (there’s plenty to choose from).
 Sitting at the hotel eating breakfast or having a chilled wine with the pyramids practically in your lap feels unreal.

 Day 2: Cairo – Zamalek, Khan el-Khalili, and the Egyptian Museum